Drones For Landscape Photography - Pros and Cons of Drones

 Drone Photography 101

-Have you ever thought about how fun it would be to own and use a drone?
+Have you ever thought about how fun it would be to own and use a drone for fine art landscape photography and capture new pictures and photos?
 If so, please read my latest adventure using this new “toy”.

 Let me begin by saying I really do like the concept and option of using drones for landscape photography.
 I purchased one to experiment with and it has been quite an experience.